tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 defined at `Validator.string()`, but is also aliased to `string()`.
 Using the function aliases exported with the library is recommended.

-`Validator` exposes a number of 'run' methods, which all validate json in the same way, but communicate success and failure in different ways.
+`Validator` exposes a number of 'run' methods, which all validate data in the same way, but communicate success and failure in different ways.
 The `map` and `andThen` methods modify validators without having to call a 'run' method.